-Kansas Lawmakers react to Biden’s push for gas tax holiday
+Kansas lawmakers react to Biden’s push for gas tax holiday

 “When you try to price fix a commodity that people use, it just doesn’t work.
 We’ve seen that over and over again throughout history through that process,” said Estes.

-Congresswoman Sharice Davids (D-Kan.) has been pushing for this tax vacation for months.
+Rep. Sharice Davids has been pushing for this tax vacation for months.

 “We need to be using every tool in our toolbox to get relief to folks as quickly as possible while we’re working on, of course, continuing to work on to long term,” said Davids.

-Senators Jerry Moran (R-Kan.) and Roger Marshall (R-Kan.) have spoken out against the gas tax holiday.
+Senators Jerry Moran and Roger Marshall have spoken against the gas tax holiday.
 Moran calls it a trivial attempt to address a serious issue, and Marshall calls the president’s announcement a farce.

 An economist at Wichita State University said while it could help, it’s a quick fix.

-Bolema said if the gas tax vacation does pass through congress it would slightly benefit consumers and the refineries.
+Bolema said if the gas tax vacation passes through Congress, it would benefit consumers and the refineries slightly.